Love's Train: Background

 During an interview with Vibe, Felton Pilate affirmed that he wrote a song called "Baby Please Come Home", the original version of "Love's Train", for the To the Max album.
 After Michael Cooper heard the song, he asked for a copy of the track without the original lyrics.
 Cooper decided to create new lyrics for the song, which made the final cut of the track.
 Initially, Pilate didn't enjoy the new lyrics and it "took about a week before the other group members" convinced him.
 Pilate explained, that the "original version was a softer, more laid-back thing", while Cooper's version "was full of hard, gritty emotion".

 Usually, Con Funk Shun would listen to the finished songs together and they voted the songs they wanted to submit to Mercury Records.
 Initially, they heard Pilate's original track, along with other songs, and only afterward Cooper's reworked version was played.
 At this point, they affirmed having already listened to the song, but Cooper said that his version was different.
 Only "halfway through the song" the band noticed the lyrics concerned with "what had happened between Pilate and Cooper".
 When they counted the votes, "Love's Train" received the most.
 Later, Pilate wanted to remove his music, which, according to Cooper "would've killed the song."
 Danny Thomas, Con Funk Shun's keyboard player, told Pilate he was crazy because the song was a hit.
-Pilate felt was sorry, then "they all began laughing".
+Pilate said he was sorry, then "they all began laughing".